cacttus/helix/README.md

 # Helix VR Framework

-Helix is a VR framework enabling developers to create VR *browser* games with 2D and 3D graphics.
+Helix is a web-based VR framework enabling developers to create responsive browser games with 2D and 3D graphics.

 ## Features